Descartes Underwriting raises $18.5 million for its data-driven insurance platform

 The insurance tech market is red hot.
 Last year, online platform Next Insurance, which targets small business owners with a focus on specific niches (like landscaper insurance and personal trainer insurance), raised $250 million.
 In March 2019, Washington, D.C.-based workers’ compensation insurer Pie Insurance brought in $45 million, just a month after CoverHound nabbed $58 million.
 And in June, Planck raised $16 million for its AI-powered commercial risk insurance platform.

 But cofounder and CEO Tanguy Touffut says business is booming.
-In 18 months, Descartes signed on close to 100 corporate customers, including several in the Fortune 500.
+In 18 months, Descartes, which has 20 employees and expects to have over 50 by the end of 2021, signed on close to 100 corporate customers including several in the Fortune 500.

+“This raise will fuel our ambition to become the global leader in parametric insurance solutions for large corporations and governments,” Touffut told VentureBeat via email.
+“The corporate insurance segment is ripe for disruption as technological intensity and innovation capabilities are taking off.
+We want to play a central role in providing innovative and tech-driven solutions to our brokers and clients.”

 Serena led the funding round, with participation from Cathay Innovation and BlackFin Capital Partners.
-It brings Descartes’ total raised to over $20 million, following a $2.5 million seed funding round from BlackFin last year.
+It brings Descartes’ total raised to $21 million, following a $2.5 million seed funding round from BlackFin last year.